 Bluetooth is also a widely installed feature in a large percentage of cellular handsets and smartphones.
 For the most part, Bluetooth’s short range data transfer capabilities are used by consumers for wireless headsets, hands-free calling in cars and quick data transfer between devices.
 The ability to broadcast information via Bluetooth requires only a little bit of hardware, a little bit of software, and a discoverable phone on the other side.
 Viewers could easily be informed that additional information can be downloaded via Bluetooth from as far as 30 feet away from the source.
 Applications of this capability are numerous.
 However, there are two challenges to attaining a high number of discoverable (Bluetooth-on) devices in any given environment.
 First, leaving Bluetooth on drains phone batteries faster than using it on an as-needed basis; and second, consumers have demonstrated a wariness to leaving their devices discoverable and open to unwanted “Bluespam”, even though most legitimate Bluetooth marketers would offer an opt-in to discovered prospect phones.
 As a result, Bluetooth may never achieve that “always on” status that would make it a prime candidate to drive integration with digital signage.

 QR Codes, those customized 2-D barcodes that have recently appeared on storefronts courtesy of a Google promotion, provide another way to engage the viewer through their mobile phone.
 Upon using their phone camera to “scan” an image of the code, the web browser of consumer’s smartphone is automatically directed to a specific URL.
 The applications of this technology are interesting.
 Customers can be directed to web sites that can both provide and gather information, build brand, make offers, or conduct ecommerce.
 QR codes can be displayed within relevant content, or in a sidebar alongside the video window.
 (Finally, a productive use for the sidebar!)
 The customer interaction is opt-in, and involves launching an app on the smartphone and aiming the camera… nothing else.
 Customer identity is secure as the phone is used as a read-only device.
 Measurability, however, is high, since click-throughs to QR web pages are very quantifiable.
 Of course the QR app has to be on the phone, and the consumer has to be willing to use it.
 As mentioned in a post last year, the issue of built-in app standards may come up, but last week I was able to find a free app for my iPhone, BeeTag Pro, that worked fine.
-We have created a QR code for you to test it out on (inquisitive types who do so will be able to check out an advance look at a one-of-a-kind new product):

 You won’t see much of this in 2010, but you can bet it is coming.
 A lot will depend upon how fast smartphone users load software onto their devices, and when phone makers decide to include a QR reader app as a core feature of new phones.
 QR’s success in Asia and the apparent support of Google will likely accelerate its adoption in North America and Europe.